JailbreakDev/antiunflodd/README.md

 **The Daemon**

+The launchd plist starts the daemon called antiunflodd *(By setting the WatchPaths key in the launchd plist)* when the files

+- /Library/MobileSubstrate/DynamicLibraries/Unflod.dylib
+- /Library/MobileSubstrate/DynamicLibraries/framework.dylib

-The launchd plist starts the daemon called antiunflodd when the file */Library/MobileSubstrate/DynamicLibraries/Unflod.dylib* OR */Library/MobileSubstrate/DynamicLibraries/framework.dylib* is created.
-(By setting the WatchPaths key in the launchd plist).
-The daemon then checks again if the file exists (which should always be the case) and then removes it and kills itself so it does not take further ressources.
+are created.
+The daemon then checks again if the file exists (which should always be the case) and then removes it and kills itself so it does not take further resources.

 **The Tweak**